Labiaplasty is a plastic surgery operation which is becoming more popular with women searching for the perfect vagina.

-Women who consider cosmetic genital surgery such as labiaplasty either undergo such a procedure for cosmetic or congenital reasons.
+Women who consider cosmetic genital surgery either undergo such a procedure for cosmetic or congenital reasons.
 Those who are suffering from conditions and abnormalities such as intersex, Mullerian agenesis, vaginal atresia, or individuals who wish to correct a physical impairment or simply change the appearance to make it more appealing can take advantage of this procedure.

-How much would a labiaplasty cost?
+How much would a labiaplasty procedure cost?
 The answer depends on the location (country, state) and according to the operating surgeon or surgery clinic.
-The cost ranges of a typical labiaplasty is somewhere between $3,000 to $10,000.
+The cost ranges of a typical is somewhere between $3,000 to $10,000.
 Keep in mind that there are other types of vaginal plastic surgery and the price range for those differ as well.

 When considering a labiaplasty procedure, the cost should not be the deciding factor.

 Finally, the question of whether labiaplasty covered by insurance will be answered here.
 In most cases, insurance will not cover cosmetic alterations, but it would be better to check with your insurance provider to get an exact answer.